agon-lelouet/algav2019-minpolygon/README.md

 # HOW TO

 For a first run on a Linux system :
-- ensure you have python3 installed
+- ensure you have python3 and python3-tk (tkinter, to show the matplotlib graph) installed
 - run the initialize.sh file
-- And then `python3 src/main.py` to run the project.
+- And then `make` and `python3 src/main.py` to run the project.

-# Preparations
+# How to run the C utilities as separate programs :

 The utilities assume a POSIX-compliant system.